Automorphisms and real structures for a $\Pi$-symmetric super-Grassmannian: Lifting of homotheties on a non-split supermanifold

 On any vector bundle $\E$ over $M$ we can define a natural automorphism $\phi_{\alpha}$, where $\alpha\in \mathbb C^*=\mathbb C\setminus \{0\}$.
 In more details, $\phi_{\alpha}$ multiplies any local section by the complex number $\al$.
 Let $r$ be the minimum between positive integers $k$ such that $\alpha^k=1$.
 The number $r$ is called the {\it order} $\textsf{ord}(\phi_{\al})$ of the automorphism $\phi_{\alpha}$.
 If such a number does not exist we put $\textsf{ord}(\phi_{\alpha}) = \infty$.
 In this section we study a possibility of lifting of $\phi_{\alpha}$ on a non-split supermanifold corresponding to $\E$.

-A possibility of lifting of an automorphism (or an action of a Lie group) to a non-split supermanifold was studied in \cite{Oni_lifting}, see also \cite[Proposition 3.1]{Bunegina}.
+A possibility of lifting of an automorphism (or an action of a Lie group) to a non-split supermanifold was studied in \cite{Oni_lifting}, see also \cite[Proposition 3.1]{Bunegina} for a proof of a particular case.
 In particular the following result was obtained there.
+Denote by $\underline{\operatorname{Aut}} \E$ the group of automorphisms of $\E$, which are not necessary identical on $M$.
+Clearly, we have $\operatorname{Aut}\E\subset \underline{\operatorname{Aut}} \E$.

 \begin{proposition} Let $\gamma\in H^1(M,\mathcal{A}ut_{(2)}\gr\mathcal{O})$ be a Green cohomology class of $\mathcal M$.
-Then ${\sf B}\in \operatorname{Aut} \E$ lifts to $\mathcal M$ if and only if for the induced map in the cohomology group we have ${\sf B}(\gamma)=\gamma$. \end{proposition}
+Then ${\sf B}\in \underline{\operatorname{Aut}} \E$ lifts to $\mathcal M$ if and only if for the induced map in the cohomology group we have ${\sf B}(\gamma)=\gamma$. \end{proposition}

 Consider the case ${\sf B}= \phi_{\al}$ in details.
 Let us choose an acyclic covering $\mathcal U = \{U_{a}\}_{a\in I}$ of $M$.
 Then by the Leray theorem, we have an isomorphism $H^1(M,\mathcal{A}ut_{(2)}\gr\mathcal{O}) \simeq H^1(\mathcal U,\mathcal{A}ut_{(2)}\gr\mathcal{O})$, where $H^1(\mathcal U,\mathcal{A}ut_{(2)}\gr\mathcal{O})$ is the \u{C}ech 1-cohomology set corresponding to $\mathcal U$.
 Let $(\gamma_{ab})$ be a \u{C}ech cocycle representing $\gamma$ with respect to this isomorphism.
 Then